Our team

 Lynne Gerber, Independent Scholar, San Francisco, CA

 Lynne Gerber is an independent scholar in San Francisco, California.
-She’s the author of Seeking the Straight and Narrow: Weight Loss and Sexua Reorientation in Evangelical America (Chicago, 2011) and has written for American Quarterly, Gender & Society, The Revealer, and Religion Dispatches.
+She’s the author of Seeking the Straight and Narrow: Weight Loss and Sexual Reorientation in Evangelical America (Chicago, 2011) and has written for American Quarterly, Gender & Society, The Revealer, and Religion Dispatches.
 Her current work is on religious responses to the emergence of HIV/AIDS in 1980s and 1990s San Francisco.
 It’s focused on the LGBTQ+ Metropolitan Community Church of San Francisco.
 With Siri Colom and Ariana Nedelman, Gerber is the co-producer of the podcast When We All Get to Heaven and co-author of the American Religious Sounds Project digital exhibit The Pink and Purple Church in the Castro.

 Greg Johnson, University of California, Santa Barbara